MrBlubberBut/MoldingFromCurve/README.md

 ## Using the addon

 First, you need a curve object.
 It must be a mesh, however, not an actual curve.
-You can convert it to a curve by going into **Object --> Convert --> Mesh**.
+You can convert it to a mesh by going into **Object --> Convert --> Mesh**.
 Once you have that, you need a planar object to convert the curve into.
 You can use an ordinary plane, or a custom one.
 The mesh must be completely flat.

 Then, select the curve first, then Shift select the mesh, and press the big **Move mesh to curve** button.
 Then play with the scale, or rotation, flip it (or don't) and then finally press the big **Molding from mesh** button.